 XXII.
 Of the Consummation and the World to Come

-We believe that the end of the world is certain and soon to come, but also that a new, glorious, and eternal world will follow in its train; that on the last day Christ and all the holy angels will descend from heaven in power and great glory; that he will raise the dead, transform the living, and bring all men and angels before his judgment seat in the skies above the earth; that he will destroy the present earth and its works by fire, and create new heavens and a new earth, in which righteous dwells; that in that day a solemn separation will occur, based on principles of righteousness, wherein the unrighteous are judged and sent to eternal punishment, but the righteous are rewarded and welcomed to eternal joy; that in the world to come the saints will live in perfect union with their triune God, beholding, enjoying, worshiping, and serving him; and that in heart, word, and deed, they will live for the praise of his glory, and for the praise of the glory of his grace, forever and ever.
+We believe that the end of the world is certain and soon to come, but also that a new, glorious, and eternal world will follow in its train; that on the last day Christ and all the holy angels will descend from heaven in power and great glory; that he will raise the dead, transform the living, and bring all men and angels before his judgment seat in the skies above the earth; that he will destroy the present earth and its works by fire, and create new heavens and a new earth, in which righteous dwells; that in that day a solemn separation will occur, based on principles of righteousness, wherein the unrighteous are judged and sent to eternal punishment, but the righteous are rewarded and welcomed to eternal joy; that in the world to come the saints will live in perfect union with their triune God, beholding, enjoying, worshiping, and serving him; and that in heart, word, and deed, they will live for the praise of his glory and grace, forever and ever.
 Amen.

 1 Cor.
 7:29-31, 1 Pet.
 4:7, 1 Jn.
 2:17-18, Rev. 22:20; Acts 3:21, Rom.
 8:21, Phil.
 3:20-21, 1 Pet.
 2:13, Rev. 21:21; Mt.
 24:29-31, 25:21, Acts 1:11, Heb.
 9:28, 1 Jn.
 2:28, Rev. 1:7; Is.
 25:6-8, Dan.
 12:2, Luke 20:27-38, Jn.
 5:28-29, 6:40, 11:25-26, Acts 24:15, 1 Cor.
 15:20-28, 51-53, 2 Cor.
 5:1-5, 10, 1 Thess.
 4:13ff; Mt.
 24:35, 2 Pet.
 3:7; Mt.
 13:36-43, 47-50, 25:14ff, Acts 10:42, 17:31, Rom.
 2:2-16, 1 Cor.
 6:9-10, 1 Thess.
 5:1f, 2 Thess.
 1:3f, 1 Jn.
 4:17, Rev. 20:11-15; Jn.
 14:1-6; Rev. 21:1-7, 22:1-5; Eph.
 1:6, 12, 14, 3:21